leorickli/wordpress-aws/09 - Installing WordPress.md

 sudo find /var/www -type f -exec sudo chmod 0664 {} \;
 chown apache:apache -R /var/www/html
 ```
+- **sudo usermod -a -G apache ec2-user**: This command adds the ec2-user to the apache group.
+By adding the user to the group, it allows the user to access files and directories owned by the apache group.
+- **sudo chown -R ec2-user:apache /var/www**: This command changes the ownership of the /var/www directory and its contents to ec2-user:apache.
+This ensures that the ec2-user and the apache group have the necessary permissions to manage the files.
+- **sudo chmod 2775 /var/www && find /var/www -type d -exec sudo chmod 2775 {} \;**: These commands set the directory permissions of /var/www and its subdirectories to 2775.
+The 2 at the beginning ensures that new files and directories inherit the group ownership, and the 775 permissions grant read, write, and execute permissions to the owner and group, and read and execute permissions to others.
+- **sudo find /var/www -type f -exec sudo chmod 0664 {} \;**: This command sets the file permissions of /var/www and its subdirectories to 0664.
+The 6 at the beginning grants read and write permissions to the owner and group, and read permissions to others.
+- **chown apache:apache -R /var/www/html**: This command changes the ownership of the /var/www/html directory and its contents to apache:apache.
+This is typically done to ensure that the web server process (running as the apache user) has the necessary permissions to read and serve the web content.

 ### 6. Download WordPress files
 ```